tochev/git-annex-remote-pcloud/README.md

 ## Disclaimer ##

 *git-annex-remote-pcloud* is still experimental.
-Although it should be reliable please for the time being *keep additional copies of all data you do not want to loose*.
+Although it should be reliable please for the time being *keep additional copies of all data you do not want to lose*.

-**I will not be held responsible for any data you loose as a result of using this software.**
+**I will not be held responsible for any data you lose as a result of using this software.**

 ## Install ##